Key Takeaways

 FlexPerks

 U.S. Bank has phased out its FlexPerks program, and all cards that earned FlexPerks are closed to new applicants.
 Some cardholders may still have FlexPerks-earning cards.
-The most notable, the U.S. Bank Altitude Reserve Visa Infinite, now only offers 1 cent per point on portal bookings (it used to offer a flat 1.5¢/point), removing the last strong redemption option in the U.S. Bank ecosystem.
+The most notable, the U.S. Bank Altitude Reserve Visa Infinite, now only offers 1 cent per point on portal bookings, removing the last strong redemption option in the U.S. Bank ecosystem.

 What to Know Before Canceling